 We know two types of meningococcal vaccines: (1) polysaccharide and (2) conjugated polysaccharide vaccines.

-Initially, vaccines were polysaccharide in nature, called plain polysaccharide vaccines, available as bivalent (groups A and C) forms, trivalent (groups A, C, and W) forms or the quadrivalent (groups A, C, Y, and W) forms, which are generally safe and well-tolerated.
-However since the conjugation of a bacterial CPS to a protein induces stronger antibody responses to the carbohydrate moiety than the corresponding plain CPS, and that the success of the Hib type B CPS conjugate vaccine in eliminating all Hib disease in countries that use this vaccine has provided strong evidence, the development of Men CPS-conjugated vaccines has emerged.
+Initially, vaccines were polysaccharide in nature, called plain polysaccharide vaccines, available as bivalent (groups A and C) forms, trivalent (groups A, C, and W) forms, or the quadrivalent (groups A, C, Y, and W) forms, which are generally safe and well-tolerated.
+However, since the conjugation of a bacterial CPS to a protein induces stronger antibody responses to the carbohydrate moiety than the corresponding plain CPS, and that the success of the Hib type B CPS conjugate vaccine in eliminating all Hib disease in countries that use this vaccine has provided strong evidence, the development of Men CPS-conjugated vaccines has emerged.

-The commercially available conjugated vaccines are usually conjugated to a protein carrier and do not contain other adjuvants in its formula.
-There are three available quadrivalent conjugated vaccines in the global market, all of them contain the most common polysaccharides (A, C, W, and Y), but each uses a different protein carrier: MenACWY-TT conjugated to tetanus toxoid, MenACWY-DT conjugated to diphtheria toxoid, and MenACWY-CRM conjugated to nontoxic mutant of diphtheria toxin.
-Maintenance of a protective and effective immune response of these licensed vaccines requires booster doses and needles for administration.
+The commercially available conjugated vaccines are usually conjugated to a protein carrier and do not contain other adjuvants in their formula.
+There are three available quadrivalent conjugated vaccines in the global market, all of them contain the most common polysaccharides (A, C, W, and Y), but each uses a different protein carrier: MenACWY-TT conjugated to tetanus toxoid, MenACWY-DT conjugated to diphtheria toxoid, and MenACWY-CRM conjugated to the nontoxic mutant of diphtheria toxin.
+Maintaining a protective and effective immune response of these licensed vaccines requires booster doses and needles for administration.
 Nevertheless, some limitations hinder the effectiveness and availability of these vaccines, including the high cost of the chemical conjugation, the cold chain requirements (continuous refrigeration), and the preparation of every single dose.
-All of the above are limitations affecting the production and distribution of the conjugate vaccines.
+All of the above are limitations affecting the production and distribution of conjugate vaccines.

 The pharmaceutical industry has developed vaccines containing outer membrane vesicles (OMV) to overcome these issues.
 They have many areas of utilization, but the main limitation is their lack of broad protection against the wide global diversity/variability of serogroup B meningococcal strains.